INTO-CPS-Association/example_digital-twin_incubator/notes/system_engineering_documentation/SRS.md

 ## Scope

+This document describes the requirements of the Incubator system, which is a system intended to be able to cook soybeans in an insulated box.
+Data will be collected from both inside and outside the box, which will then be relayed to a digital twin, which will ultimatly be used to predict the events happening inside the insulated box, based on the real time data collected and feed to the model.

+The purpose of this system is to prove the capabilties and showcase certain usecases in which a digital twin will prove useful to assist as a tool for predictive maintenance of a physical twin.

 ### Terminology

 FR - functional requirement

 RI - Risk

 DT - Digital Twin

 PT - Physical Twin

+MOM - Message oriented middleware

+LLD - Low level driver

 ## Risks